-- Trading fees – Brokers usually profit from the difference in the ask and bid price, known as the spread, or by charging a fixed price per trade, known as a commission.
+- Trading fees – Providers usually profit from the difference in the ask and bid price, known as the spread, or by charging a fixed price per trade, known as a commission.
 It’s worth checking reviews and doing a comparison before you start cryptocurrency trading as even small differences in fees can quickly add up.

-- Payment charges – At some of the best brokers, such as Trading 212, it’s free to make deposits and withdrawals into and from your cryptocurrency trading account.
+- Payment charges – At some of the best providers, such as Trading 212, it’s free to make deposits and withdrawals into and from your cryptocurrency trading account.
 Robinhood and XM are also low-cost options.
 However, other firms may charge a fee for each payment.
 If you do open an account with these providers, it could be worth making fewer, larger payments to keep costs down.
 It’s also worth checking with customer support to see which payment options offer the lowest fees.

 The cryptocurrency trading market is to some extent as an unregulated investing engine.
 As a result, it’s not considered as secure and reputable as other financial markets, such as forex and stocks.
-It’s therefore important that traders open accounts with licensed and regulated cryptocurrency trading brokers.
+It’s therefore important that traders open accounts with licensed and regulated cryptocurrency trading firms.
 In the UK, the regulatory agency is the Financial Conduct Authority (FCA).
-Check the FCA register to make sure a broker is licensed.
+Check the FCA register to make sure a firm is licensed.